Pooja Sharma (Nepalese actress)

-Pooja Sharma (born April 30, 1992, in Sindhupalchowk, Nepal) is a Nepalese actress, producer and also singer known for her work in the Nepalese film industry.Sharma debuted as an actress in 3 Lovers (2012) where she appeared as a supporting actress.
+Pooja Sharma (born April 30, 1992, in Sindhupalchowk, Nepal) is a Nepalese actress, producer and also singer known for her work in the Nepalese film industry.
+Sharma debuted as an actress in 3 Lovers (2012) where she appeared as a supporting actress.
 She appeared in the leading role in Madhumash, alongside actor Aaryan Sigdel.
 Sharma gained recognition after her role in Ajhai Pani.
 The turning point in her career came from the movie Prem Geet, which she co-starred in with Pradeep Khadka.
 Since then, she has starred in Ma Yesto Geet Gauchhu opposite Paul Shah, which was also her first production venture.
 Her next film was Ramkahani, a multistarrer directed by Sudarshan Thapa.
-With these achievements, she has established herself as a leading actress in Nepali film industry.